Svetzayats/snippets/README.md

-# snippets
+# Snippets

-Snippets for different parts of code
+Snippets for different parts of code: coding with AI, pieces for CSS, JS, TS, React etc. Copy and paste.